Master Inland Waters

 The AMSA Master Inland Waters Certificate of Competency may allow the holder to perform the following duty:

-• command a commercial vessel <24 m long in inland waters.
+1. command a vessel <45 m long in inland waters

 To achieve an AMSA Master Inland Waters Certificate of Competency (CoC) you are required to successfully complete the following: